SecureCloudPlus/ansible-devbox/README.md

+# Using VScode DevContainers for a clean dev env
+This is a starting point to allow ansible dev work, using Windows, VSCode and Rancher Desktop as the dev env.
+Saves havign a seperate linux box to run ansible from, making a portable env for our windows desktop world.

+##TODO
+- [ ] Add VMware tools
+- [ ] pre-populate ansible collections
+- [ ] offline/IMPEX ready

+Original README below.

 # Nutanix Dev Station

 A toolkit container for automating Nutanix and its applications, deploying Kubernetes, and operating the platform at scale.